swimmingly/yodrew.github.io/_pages/other-writings/mosseri.md

 I was just as  concerned for my baby as they were, but to let my concern or lack of faith show  would have been the end of her Hygiene care.
 I waited it out  patiently knowing that Nature heals.
 I took her temperature daily, kept  her warm, permitted her to rest quietly, and prevented people from smoking in  the room, or from waking her up to see if she was alive.
 I kept the place  so she could sleep and did nothing else.

-15</p>
+15

-    <p>It’s hard to stand up  to the whole world but it’s even harder to sit back and wait for the day when  the fever will fall.
+    It’s hard to stand up  to the whole world but it’s even harder to sit back and wait for the day when  the fever will fall.
 Every day you watch; listen, and hope.
 Infants  that are fasting and who have a fever are very quiet.
 They sleep a lot  and this is also disquieting when you are a newly converted&nbsp; Hygienist and  not a doctor.
 All sorts of fears enter your head.
 “Is she okay,”  you keep wondering.
 “Is she breathing ?&nbsp; “Is she still alive?”&nbsp;  You are scared to death.
 You want to shake the child or awaken it, or do  just anything to reassure yourself that everything is fine.
 But I didn’t  do anything rash.
 I had to have patience and wait for Nature to complete  her wonderful healing process.
 I was very worried, but I had faith in the  living organism.
 Finally, her fever broke about mid-day on the fifth day  of her fast, and there were sighs of relief all round.
 Her father was no  longer tense and worried and her great-aunt stopped hovering over her wringing  her hands and saying “Elle n’est pas bien dans son assiette.”&nbsp; (She’s not  right).
 In fact, we all relaxed.
 That was the only time my daughter  was sick in her life.
 Thank goodness !&nbsp; I had weathered the  storm.
 But I know how hard it is to sit and wait, and do absolutely  nothing, intelligently.

 I am pleased I held  out and waited patiently for nature to heal my little baby.
 But others  don’t.